semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 The projects that are created using the `sem debug project` command support the `--duration` parameter for specifying the timeout period of the project.

+### sem debug project example

+You can debug a project named `docker-push` by executing the following command:

+    sem debug project docker-push

+You will need to execute either `sudo poweroff` or `sudo shutdown -r now` to **manually terminate** the VM.
+Otherwise, you can wait for the timeout period to pass.

 #### The --duration flag

 By default the SSH session of a `sem debug` command is limited to **one hour**.